BasisResearch/collab-creatures/collab/foraging/toolkit/predictors_template.md

 PROBLEMS WITH THIS PLAN:

     - _generate_local_windows(...) should still be given a foragers_object, so it can access grid_size, etc. from the object as we need to enforce that the grid_size is the same as that used to create the foragers_object otherwise results don't make sense (don't have grid_size be an exposed parameter).
 It also needs both the DF and foragers object for computations (maybe it's okay that we have to pass both?)
-    - for predictors that require computation of secondary quantities like velocity, we cannot add these quantities to the object unless it is passed to the function (but maybe we don't need to?)
+    - for predictors that require computation of secondary quantities like velocity, we cannot add these quantities to the object unless it is passed to the function (but maybe we don't need to? or alternately, hidden function can return both predictor and derived quantity. exposed function adds derived quantity to foragers_object)
     - We cannot have a single "filter_by_interaction_distance" function that takes in a general constraint that works for both cases like foragers on reward, or of specific age, because such functions would need additional attributes of the foragers_object (such as rewardsDF) that are not originally passed to _generate_predictor_X(..).
 So one option is to have different "filter_by" functions for different cases, or only have generate_predictor_X(...).

 # General specifications for nan handling